 HNRNPH2 Natural History Study

 While the understanding of HNRNPH2 mutations continue to be revealed, we still have so much more to learn!
 Dr. Bain and her team are actively recruiting HNRNPH2 patients for the crucial Natural History Study.
 The greater the number of participants, the deeper the understanding of the disorder.
-This study is fundamental to future research into potential treatments and/or a cure and will be key in developing a "road map" for doctors, clinicians, parents, and care-givers to be able to give the proper care to a patient throughout the course of their development.
+This study is fundamental to future research into potential treatments and/or a cure and will be key in developing a "road map" and plan of care for doctors, clinicians, parents, and care-givers to be able to give the proper care to a patient throughout the course of their development.